MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/inst/doc/using-arq.md

 ## Get definition for all descriptive statistics

-The SPARQL script shows how the function definition for the descriptive statistics is stored in the cube.
+The SPARQL script shows how the R function definition for the descriptive statistics is stored in the cube.

 ```bash
 cd ../extdata/sample-rdf